mono/CocosSharp/ReleaseNotes/RendererPipeline.md

 ## What is it?

-In CocosSharp v.1.5.0.0, we have overhauled the way we perform rendering, with a focus on improved performance.
+In CocosSharp v.1.5.0.0 we have overhauled the way we perform rendering, with a focus on improved performance.
 Our implementation was inspired by cocos2d-x v.3's renderer [pipeline](http://www.cocos2d-x.org/docs/manual/framework/native/v3/new-renderer/en), but is by no means a one-for-one port as described below.

 ## Background

 A CocosSharp game comprises of a root <code>CCScene</code> object along with a subsequent chain of <code>CCNode</code> children &mdash; the so-called <em>scene graph</em>.
-Starting a game initialises a run-loop that periodically calls the scene's <code>Visit</code> method, that in-turn traverses through the entire scene-graph, calling <code>Visit</code> on all node children as in the diagram below.
+Starting a game initialises a run-loop that periodically calls the scene's <code>Visit</code> method, that in-turn traverses through the entire scene-graph, calling <code>Visit</code> on all node children as represented schematically in the diagram below.

 ![Scene traversal](https://raw.githubusercontent.com/mono/CocosSharp/develop/ReleaseNotes/RendererPipelineNotesContent/SceneTraversal.png "Scene traversal")